 We examined previous research and identified proteins involved in zinc uptake, transport, and storage in Arabidopsis thaliana.
 We compiled a list of A. thaliana orthologs for proteins of interest, and used NCBI BLAST to identify the amino acid sequence of each target protein (Appendix B).
 If proteins had multiple accession numbers listed, we either confirmed that the amino acid sequence was the same or noted where there was a difference.
 Our four Zinc QTLs on chromosomes 6, 8, and 9 of B. oleracea genome were provided by Dr. David’s lab (Table 1).
 On blueberry and broccoli genome database we performed a tBLASTn on the compiled B. oleracea genome for each candidate protein (dev.vaccinium.org).
 We recorded the nucleotide coverage for every hit with an E-value less than 10-6 located two million base pairs away from one of our four QTLs.
 We visualized our results with graphs.

 We used the IGB genome browser to see if our BLAST hits were present and annotated and to identify any other proteins potentially involved in zinc regulation within one million base pairs of each of our QTLs.
-Using manual browsing we examined the location of BLAST hits within two million base pairs of a QTL.
+Using manual browsing, we examined the location of BLAST hits within two million base pairs of a QTL.
 We recorded if our protein of interest was located, if another protein was there, if our protein was mislabeled, or if it was simply not annotated.
 If missing, we highlighted and obtained the nucleotide sequence where it should have been present and blasted against A. thaliana genome on NCBI.

 To determine if there were any other proteins of interest, we manually scrolled through the program one million base pairs in each direction from our QTL.
 When we found a protein of interest we used the “Selection Info” tab to find and record its IGB accession number, name, and nucleotide coverage.
 We further utilized the “Advanced Search” tool in IGB, using terms such as ‘zinc’ or ‘zinc transporter’ to quickly scan around our QTLs, recording all zinc-finger and zinc-binding proteins found within our specified nucleotide range.
 For a protein that seemed to be involved in zinc transport and regulation, we generated their amino acid sequence by highlighting the protein and selecting to view the sequence in genomic sequence viewer.
 From here, the sequence viewer generated the cDNA (upper right corner) and under the drop tab “Show”, we selected +1 Reading Frame.
 This gave us a translated amino acid sequence that we then blasted in NCBI Arabidopsis thaliana protein blast in order to validate the protein name and function.
 Many of the resulting proteins varied in name and function highlighting the importance of checking the information stated on IGB.